 These days the home office, or at least a computer station is as integral to the home as a family room.
 That said, with tablets, you can easily turn your sofa into a comfy and useful computer space.
 Nevertheless, as convenient as tablets, mobile phones and even smartwatches are for computing, there’s still no great efficiency than working on a desktop computer or laptop at a desk.

 Personally, whenever I need to do any serious computing, such as research a big purchase or making a purchase, I much prefer going to my home office (check out our gallery of 300+ home office designs) and doing it on my laptop with extended second monitor.

 And then there’s the rise in working from home… and while perhaps this hasn’t grown in popularity as some expected it would, more and more people do work from home.
 When you work from home, a proper computer desk/home office is very important.

-The chances that you need some place to plant your desktop and/or laptop is pretty high.
+The chances that you need some place to plant your desktop and/or laptop is pretty high, even if it’s just a small computer desk.
 Perhaps you need 2 or more in the house, especially if you have kids.
 Accordingly, the computer desk is almost a necessity for most homes.

 There are several variables to consider when choosing a desk.
 They are:

 - Features such as keyboard tray, ergonomic, drawers, floating, cabinets, lock options, wire management, adjustment options, shelving and wheels to name a few of the key features to consider;

 - Adjustment options: Raise/lower, leaves, modular, tilted (i.e drawing board); and

 - Style: Rustic, modern, contemporary, country, glam, traditional, industrial, etc.